 FanDuel’s reputation as a top sports betting brand is well-earned, as the platform offers a top-flight user experience.
 The sportsbook partnered with D.C.
 United to offer online sports betting and open a retail sportsbook inside Audi Field.

-FanDuel will offer new members a no sweat first bet up to $3,000.
-If your first bet loses, you receive a free bet equal to the amount of that wager.
+FanDuel will offer new members a no sweat first bet up to $2,500.
+If your first bet loses, you receive a bonus bet equal to the amount of that wager.
 Additional T&C’s apply.

 Other Sportsbooks Available In Washington DC